darchr/ml-tools/docs/src/docker/tensorflow.md

 We will use [Tensorflow](https://www.tensorflow.org/) as one of the ML frameworks for testing.
 Since the standard distribution for Tensorflow is not compiled with AVX2 instructions, I compiled Tensorflow from source on `amarillo`.
-The directory `tf-compile/` has the relevant files for how this is done.

 The Docker Hub where the most current version of this container lives is
 here: <https://hub.docker.com/r/darchr/tf-compiled-base/>.
 This repo will be kept